stripe2933/vku/docs/using-vku.md

 > [!NOTE]
 > About `CMAKE_CXX_FLAGS` and `CMAKE_EXE_LINKER_FLAGS` variable, see [libc++ documentation](https://releases.llvm.org/18.1.4/projects/libcxx/docs/UsingLibcxx.html#id4).
 These options make your compiler use the homebrew provided libc++, instead of the system default.

-After the installation, CMake configuration files would be located in `build/install` directory.
+After the installation, package config files will be located in `build/install` directory.
 You can pass your own `CMAKE_INSTALL_PREFIX` when configuration time to change the installation directory (e.g. `/usr/local`).

 In future CMake project, you can use `find_package(vku CONFIG REQUIRED)` to use *vku*.